What if I told you about an offer where you can get the product, plus double your money back, plus extra prizes? What

 The following points show how this noble act can increase our productivity in this life.
 And how it will prepare us for the next.

 1. Sadaqah is a guaranteed investment

 What more could we ask for?

-Money back, profit, good health, barakah (blessings) in our wealth, shade on the Day of Judgement, sadaqah is definitely the best investment for our dunya (life) and akhira (The hearafter).
+Money back, profit, good health, barakah (blessings) in our wealth, shade on the Day of Judgement, and sadaqah are definitely the best investments for our dunya (life) and akhira (The hereafter).

-Forget special offers, reduced prices and buy one get one free deals.
-A productive Muslim knows the ultimate best way to spend his/her wealth – in the way of Allah.
+Forget special offers, reduced prices, and buy one, get one free deals.
+A productive Muslim knows the ultimate best way to spend his or her wealth: in the way of Allah.

 2. Sadaqah is a means of gaining barakah in your wealth